-So chuffed to have had my article published in SF yoga magazine in April during the midst of the lock down.
+So chuffed to have had this article published in SF yoga magazine in April during the midst of the lock down.
+We are committed to serving healthy and delicious farm to table meals on retreat in Southwest France.
 Hope you enjoy and would be pleased to hear your thoughts!

 Unprecedented, uncertainty and uneasiness, 3 powerful adjectives that go some way to summing up Covid 19’s effect on our daily lives.
 Right now humankind is being challenged in a multitude of new and unorthodox ways.

 So what you can do to help maintain your energy levels, improve your state of mind and ultimately feel good?
 The solution…The Yogic Diet.

 And don’t get me wrong, during this period of unwanted “house arrest”, attaining a healthy diet might not be at the top of your agenda, especially with the little monsters demanding attention 24/7, however it’s a perfect time to learn something new.